-Dwight E. Kanyuck, Senior Associate
+Dwight E. Kanyuck, Partner

 Dwight Kanyuck combines his extensive legal experience in all aspects of environmental law with over 20 years of experience as a chemical engineer, business manager and project manager with Eastman Kodak to meet client needs.
 Mr. Kanyuck focuses his practice on brownfield redevelopment, litigation, and regulatory review, interpretation, and compliance with particular emphasis on alternative energy development, both with Knauf Shaw LLP and its sister company Future Energy Development, LLC.
 Mr. Kanyuck has represented clients before the New York State Public Service Commission for transmission siting matters, and New York and federal trial and appellate courts on matters related to RCRA, SEQRA, the New York Oil Spill Law, CERCLA, New York Real Property Law, NEPA, the Land and Water Conservation Act, Clean Water Act, National Historic Preservation Act, and other statutory and common law claims.
 Mr. Kanyuck has instructed New York attorneys, business persons, and landowners on developments in New York State Oil and Gas Law, incentives and opportunities associated with energy efficiency, energy storage, and combined heat and power systems, and offshore wind energy development.